 What is real estate leaseback?
-Definition of a loan on real estate:
+Definition of a loan on property:

-A Real Estate Leaseback is a loan against Real Estate.
-The owner of the Real Estate can be an individual or business.
-The Real Estate is sold then leased back, allowing the owner to obtain capital and complete a leaseback Real Estate.
+A Real Estate Leaseback is a loan against land.
+The owner of the property can be an individual or business.
+It is sold then leased back, allowing the owner to obtain working capital.

-Regardless, in this transaction, real estate is sold for cash, with a lump sum of cash going to the seller.
-The real estate is leased back with a purchase option at the end of the term.
-The seller remains on the property during the entire term of the transaction.
-Complete the Secure DocuSign 30 Second Loan on Commercial Real Estate Application Now.
+In this transaction, real estate is sold for cash, with a lump sum going to the seller.
+It is then leased back with a purchase option at the end of the term.
+The seller gets to stay on the property during the entire term of the transaction.

 How to get a real estate leaseback.
 Steps, direction and tips.

-Research companies that have commercial real estate leaseback and residential real estate leaseback as primary programs.
-Consider minimum funding amounts, rates, LTV loan to value requirements, and types of property that qualify.
+Research companies that have commercial and residential leasebacks as their primary programs.
+Consider minimum funding amounts, rates, LTV loan to value requirements, and types that qualify.
 Also review total processing time from application to funding.

 Minimum loan amounts are usually $100,000.
-Most programs are against commercial property.
-Requirements often vary state by state depending on state real estate laws.
+Most programs are secure commercial property.
+Requirements often vary depending on the State’s real estate laws.
 Some programs may not be available in all states.

-Opt for the program that most fits your commercial or residential real estate property.
+Above all, opt for the program that most fits your particular commercial or residential holding.